 Normally after this amount of mileage, you'd observe compaction or the fabric wearing super thin.
 We didn't have this experience.
 We think it's because of the durability of the Nylon and Olefin fibers, that bounce back, even after hard wear and compaction.
 The seams didn't show any signs of failure either.
 The only real wear and tear we observed is the elastic stitching coming undone in one spot.
 In addition, there is minor pilling.
 We will continue testing these socks to report on durability in a few months.
 So stay tuned for that!
 So far, we are impressed with the durability.
 Many online reviews also confirm that these socks have lasted for a long time (sometimes years) for many users.

-This sock is fairly priced at $14.
-Not too expensive but not super cheap either.
+This sock is fairly priced.
+Not too expensive, but not super cheap either.
 While we can't confirm the limits for the durability of this sock, it has a good online reputation and proves to be durable after we put it through the wringer.
 As a result, we'd say it's a heck of a deal.

 The Swiftwick Aspire Zero is our Top Pick for Wicking & Breathability is our favorite for keeping feet dry.
 If you're seeking a sock that'll wick in warm weather and move moisture effectively, this thin profile running sock is a great option.
 The materials are comfortable with a specific fit that won't roll down on the run.
 While Swiftwick advertises this as a "compression sock" the level of compression isn't very high in comparison to other running socks out there.
 So be aware this will fit and feel just like any other high quality running sock.
 Overall, it is breathable, comfortable, and ready for most endeavors, especially in warmer weather.

 — Amber King